ostbergjohan/neoloadcompare/README.md

 - **element**: The performance metric that was compared (e.g., `avgDuration`).
 - **currenttest**: The ID or name of the current test being compared to the baseline.

-This repository contains the source code for the NeoLoad Compare Application, a tool designed to analyze and compare test results from NeoLoad.

 The application is containerized and available as a prebuilt Docker image on Docker Hub.